nicolasventer/WebpackPreactTemplate/README.md

 *Access the server at http://localhost:3000/status*

-*Acess the client at http://localhost:3000*
+*Access the client at http://localhost:3000*

 #### Deployment